pyflosic/pyflosic/README.md

 You need a working pyscf installation on your system.

 ## Note :heavy_exclamation_mark:
 Please note that code is in the open beta testing phase now.
 If you determine any problem please dont hesitate to ask one of the developers.

--Sebastian Schwalbe (theonov13@gmail.com)
+* Sebastian Schwalbe (theonov13@gmail.com)

 ## Authors
 The development of pyflosic started within the master thesis of Lenz Fiedler.
 Over the last year we had many updates and complete code re-writes by Sebastian Schwalbe (ase-backends etc.) and Torsten Hahn (verious speed up techniques).
 Our main testers are Kai Trepte and Sebastian Schwalbe.
 Our overall theoretical guideline and head of descions is Prof. Jens Kortus.